Small and hard in the Big Easy

 But then, as I drove south, the day went a bit south, too.
 One of the supplemental guides I’d been using through my travels was a hard copy of the turn-by-turn directions for the Great River Road available on the Federal Highway Administration’s website.
 Although I’d had a few moments when I’d questioned their efficacy, I’d planned my day, in part, based on this section:

-New Orleans to the End of the East Side of the Great River Road (48 miles)
+New Orleans to the End of the East Side of the Great River Road (48 miles):.

-• Continue on Chartres St.
+• Continue on Chartres Street.

 • Turn north (left) on Elysian Fields Avenue.

-• Turn east (right) on St. Claude Avenue/LA 46.
+• Turn east (right) on Saint Claude Avenue/LA 46.

 • Follow LA 46 to Poydras.